Tomorrow.io Just Launched Gale—the World's First Weather and Climate Generative AI! Learn More

 How Weather Impacts Self-Driving Cars

-It’s obvious that weather poses risks for any driver on the road today, but why does it matter even more for self-driving cars and electric vehicles?
+It’s evident that weather poses risks for any driver on the road today, but why does it matter even more for self-driving cars and electric vehicles?

 Most AVs and self-driving cars navigate via radar, often combined with cameras and lidar.
-These high res sensors help cars see everything from a bend in the road to a pedestrian crossing the street.
+These high-resolution sensors help cars see everything from a bend in the road to a pedestrian crossing the street.

 However, this exciting technology is also vulnerable to the weather.
-There are a number of additional risks posed by weather, including:
+There are several additional risks posed by weather, including:

 • Radar Functionality: MMW radar can be reduced by 55% during severe precipitation.